 "It's different for musical theater to have so many men," said DeRouen.
 This unorthodox turn is simply a function of Monty Python, whose original TV cast consisted of Graham Chapman, John Cleese, Terry Gilliam, Idle, Terry Jones, and Michael Palin.
 Female roles were played by men in purposely awful drag.

 "The way I figure it is (that) in Monty Python, (the Lady of the Lake) has got to be the most womanly woman," said DeRouen.
 "Almost over the top."
-The sparkle, the dresses, the skin — to
+The sparkle, the dresses, the skin — to balance the manliness.

 "It's a dream role for me," she said.